 As many older adults watch loved ones lose cognitive and physical function to dementia and Alzheimer’s, research around the alleviation of its signs and symptoms via meditation and mindfulness is encouraging and empowering.
 According to Medical News Today, for participants who committed to just 12 weeks of 12 minutes a day of listening to music or doing simple yoga meditation, the results were overwhelmingly positive—showing improvements in mood, sleep, stress levels, and quality of life.

 Menopause is another later life transition whose symptoms may be mitigated by the practice of meditation.
-Nina Bandoni, blogger at Sharing a Journey, started meditating in her late forties when she entered perimenopause and says it’s been an integral part of her life ever since.
+Nina Anders, blogger at Sharing a Journey, started meditating in her late forties when she entered perimenopause and says it’s been an integral part of her life ever since.
 And it did more than alleviate menopausal symptoms.

-“My meditation practice has aided in healing, connecting me more deeply to the depths of my soul, has helped guide my business, and has enhanced my intuition,” says Bandoni.
+“My meditation practice has aided in healing, connecting me more deeply to the depths of my soul, has helped guide my business, and has enhanced my intuition,” says Anders.
 “Most of the people in my yoga classes have been women 45 and over; all of us feel deeply that it enhances our lives and the lives of those around us.”

 Other Health Challenges